About

 • Peter Kaiserpkaiser@uci.edu, Biological Chemistry

-Nutritional microenvironment in tumor development and drug response, metabolism and epigenetics, protein phosphatase regulation in diabetes and obesity
+Nutritional microenvironment in tumor development and drug response, metabolism, epigenetics and cancer stem cells, protein phosphatase regulation in diabetes and obesity.

-• Young Jik Kwonkwonyj@uci.edu, Molecular Biology & Biochemistry, Pharmaceutical Sciences, Chemical Engineering & Materials Science, and Biomedical Engineering
+• Young Jik Kwonkwonyj@uci.edu, Molecular Biology & Biochemistry

 • Selma Masrismasri@uci.edu, Biological Chemistry